-The coldwater fisheries in Hill, Blaine, and Phillips Counties continue to exhibit excellent growth of hatchery stocked rainbow and brook trout following the historic spring run-off in 2011 that re-filled many ponds and reservoirs that were previously chronically dewatered.
-Excellent water conditions have remained throughout the area and many water bodies have remained full and stable.
+The coldwater fisheries in Hill, Blaine, and Phillips Counties continue to exhibit good growth of hatchery stocked rainbow trout following the historic spring run-off in 2011 that re-filled many ponds and reservoirs that were previously chronically dewatered.
+Drought conditions impacted area reservoirs in 2017 and water levels were reduced by up to 15 feet on some waterbodies.
+Algal blooms and vegetation growth at many ponds and reservoirs was increased due to the drought conditions as well.
+A summer kill of rainbow trout was suspected at Plutz Reservoir.

 Rainbow trout growth and survival in Beaver Creek Reservoir has been above average the past few years.
-Rainbow and brook trout fisheries in Bearpaw Lake have responded favorably to control efforts of white suckers, and fishing pressure has increased in response to the increased size of trout within Bearpaw Lake.
-Growth and condition of rainbow trout in Choteau, Faber, Grasshopper, H.C.
-Kuhr, and Rotator Cup remains good.
-Ponds in Hill, Blaine, and Phillips Counties as well as Beaver Creek (Sections 01-03) were monitored in 2015 and results and management recommendations for all these waters are presented.
+Rainbow trout densities and growth in Bearpaw Lake have decreased with the sudden increase in white sucker densities.
+Fishing pressure had increased in response to the increased size of trout within Bearpaw Lake, based on statewide creel surveys conducted in 2015/2016.
+Growth and condition of rainbow trout in Faber, Grasshopper and King remains good.
+Beaver Creek and select ponds and reservoirs in Hill, Blaine, and Phillips Counties were monitored in 2017 and results and management recommendations for all these waters are presented.